 If the student is unaware of the potential for these burdensome requests and does not keep good records, it is possible USCIS could deny a change of status request – or other request for immigration benefits – merely because the student could not produce evidence to prove she maintained her status.
 USCIS could also declare that the student violated her status, which would require the student to leave the U.S. or risk being removed.

-For the student to put herself in the best position and stay in the government’s good graces, and for an employer to ensure that the student’s employment is not interrupted, it is important to discuss with an experienced immigration attorney at Sam Shihab & Associates.
+For the student to put herself in the best position and stay in the government’s good graces, and for an employer to ensure that the student’s employment is not interrupted, it is important to discuss with an experienced immigration attorney at Shihab Burke, LLC, Attorneys At Law.

 Unlike other “dual intent” visas such as the H-1B and L-1, the F1 visa has a “nonimmigrant intent” requirement.
 This requirement means, essentially, that the student is coming to the U.S. for school only and intends to return home after completing her studies.